Kang Young-hoon

-Kang Young-Hoon (30 May 1922 – 10 May 2016) was a South Korean diplomat and politician who served as the prime minister of South Korea from 1988 to 1990 under President Chun Doo-hwan.
+Kang Young-Hoon (竹山 英勲, Takeyama Hidenori, 30 May 1922 – 10 May 2016) was a South Korean diplomat and politician who served as the prime minister of South Korea from 1988 to 1990 under President Roh Tae-woo.

 Beginning his career in the military, Kang entered politics through the diplomatic foreign ministry before being elected to the National Assembly in 1987.
 He was appointed prime minister a year later in President Roh Tae-woo's first cabinet reshuffle.
 His two-year tenure as prime minister was marked by his rapprochement towards North Korea, under Roh's Nordpolitik policy.
 After leaving government, Kang went on to become president of the South Korean National Red Cross from 1991 to 1997.

 Early life and education

 Kang was born in Changsong County, Heianhoku Province when Korea was under Japanese rule in 1922.
 He joined the National Defense Forces, a precursor to the Republic of Korea Army, shortly after his graduation from the Kenkoku University towards the end of World War II.
 He served as a division commander during the Korean War and a military attaché in the Embassy of South Korea, Washington, D.C. in 1952 before becoming director of the Joint Chiefs of Staff at the Ministry of National Defense in 1954.
 After a brief spell in the United States at the Army Command and General Staff College, Kang eventually reached the rank of Chungjang (Lieutenant General) and ended his career as the superintendent of the Korean Military Academy in 1961, the same year as a bloodless military coup that he opposed.
 He was detained in Seodaemun Prison for his role against the coup.

 On his release from prison, Kang headed back to America, gaining a M.A. in international relations (1966) and a Ph.D. in political science (1973) from the University of Southern California.
 During his doctorate studies, he founded the Research Institute on Korean Affairs in Silver Spring, Maryland.